torvalds/linux/Documentation/kbuild/modules.rst

 exists solely as a simple way to prepare a kernel source tree for building external modules.

-NOTE: "modules_prepare" will not build Module.symvers even if CONFIG_MODVERSIONS is set; therefore, a full kernel build needs to be executed to make module versioning work.
+NOTE: "modules_prepare" will yest build Module.symvers even if CONFIG_MODVERSIONS is set; therefore, a full kernel build needs to be executed to make module versioning work.